fabricio-bertolini/smartMart/README.md

 ## Usage

 1. **Dashboard:**
    View sales and profit charts, filter by year and category.
+   **Note:** The year filter in the dashboard is fully functional and will update the charts and counters based on the selected year.

 2. **Products:**
    - Register new products via form.
    - Filter products by category.
    - Import/export products via CSV.
+   - **API returns products as a plain array, not wrapped in a `data` key.**

 3. **Categories:**
    - Add new categories.